ISIS wing claims responsibility for Minnesota mall attack

 - Minnesota mall stabber was "soldier of the Islamic state," ISIS-linked media says

+(CNN)The man who stabbed nine people at a Minnesota mall before an off-duty police officer fatally shot him has been identified as 22-year-old Dahir A. Adan, federal law enforcement sources and two Somali community leaders who are in contact with Adan's family said Monday.

+Adan went to college in St. Cloud and worked for a private security firm at the time of the attack, the community leaders told CNN.
+He had been acting strangely before the attack, they said.

-(CNN)On Saturday night, Lul Hersi stood outside the Crossroads Mall in St. Cloud, Minnesota, waiting to find out whether her son was among the nine people stabbed by a man who an ISIS-linked news agency praised as a "soldier of the Islamic state."
+Following the Saturday stabbings, Lul Hersi stood outside the Crossroads Mall, waiting to find out if her son was among the victims of the man an ISIS-linked news agency praised as a "soldier of the Islamic state."

-Fear washed over the Somali-American mother, not just for her son's well being, but also because of the potential backlash that might follow against her community.
+Fear washed over the Somali-American mother, not just for her son's well-being, but also because of the potential backlash against her community.

 "This has been a dark day; it is a day we will never forget," said Hersi.
 "ISIS does not represent us.
 It does not represent Islam, and it does not represent Somalis."

-The man, whom local media reports said was of Somali descent, stabbed nine people at the Minnesota mall before being shot dead by an off-duty police officer.
-The following day the Amaq agency posted a statement online, the latest in a series of ISIS-related media outlets claiming responsibility for purported attacks carried out by individuals across Europe and beyond this year.
+The Amaq News Agency posted a statement online, the latest in a series of ISIS-related media outlets claiming responsibility for purported attacks carried out by individuals across Europe and beyond.

-CNN cannot independently this latest claim.
-Likewise, St. Cloud Police Chief William Blair Anderson told CNN Sunday he was unable to confirm if the mall stabbings were anything more than a lone attack.
+CNN cannot independently the claim.
+Likewise, St. Cloud Police Chief William Blair Anderson told CNN on Sunday he was unable to confirm if the mall stabbings were anything more than a lone attack.

 "Right now, we're trying to get to the bottom of his motivations," Anderson said.